ruppinlab/CSI-Microbes-analysis/README.md

 ## Software Installation

-It should take < 15 minutes to install the software, which involves downloading the codebase and setting up the environment.
+It should take < 30 minutes to install the software, which involves downloading the codebase and setting up the environment (not including the time needed unzip the files, which depends on the OS).
 There are two ways to download the codebase.
-To reproduce the key results from our paper, it is recommended to download the zipped version of CSI-Microbes-analysis v0.2.0 from Zenodo (XXX), which contains the intermediate files.
-The intermediate files are generated using [CSI-Microbes-identification](https://github.com/ruppinlab/CSI-Microbes-identification).
+To reproduce the key results from our paper, it is recommended to download the zipped version of CSI-Microbes-analysis v0.2.0 from [Zenodo](https://doi.org/10.5281/zenodo.4695248), which contains the intermediate files generated using [CSI-Microbes-identification](https://github.com/ruppinlab/CSI-Microbes-identification).
 The intermediate files for a given dataset are located in the `<dataset_of_interest>/raw` directory.
 For example, the intermediate files needed to reproduce Aulicino2018 are in `Aulicino2018/raw`).

 The second way to download the codebase is to clone the GitHub repository as shown below (which does not contain the intermediate files).
 The below instructions assume that you have an ssh key associated with your GitHub account.
 If you do not, you can generate a new ssh key and associate it with your GitHub username by following [these instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).